 However… most of us are not Brad.
 Not that Brad, anyway.

-If you choose to call into one of these ads you will talk with a licensed insurance agent who is being paid to sit there and take inbound calls (inbound calls are GOLD as it’s probably a person who is actually looking for information) and place outbound calls to folks who may or may not be interested in talking about life insurance but they fit into the desired demographic.
-(Yuck!)
+If you choose to call into one of these ads you will talk with a licensed insurance agent who is being paid to sit there and take inbound calls (inbound calls are GOLD as it’s probably a person who is actually looking for information).

-Also, a permanent type of life insurance (Universal Life, Whole Life) – vs term – may be a better fit for you.
+Also, a permanent type of life insurance (Universal Life, Whole Life, etc.) – vs term – may be a better fit for you.
 If so, you are not going to find that with this choice.

 –Footnote: I am not in any way disparaging the agents who answer your phone call in these call centers.
 It’s my experience that a majority of them choose this route because of the employment benefits (employee health insurance, for example, or being a fresh newly-licensed agent offered a desk and a phone and possibly a starting salary).
-They can only work with the tools at hand.
+They can only work with the tools they are given.

 Yeah… no. Don’t do this.
 Just don’t.
 Colonial Penn, AARP, Globe Life, etc…blah.